 - Earmark specific jobs for military vets, which will make filling the positions significantly simpler.
-The types of work most suited to veterans include professional services, which the U.S. Bureau of Labor Statistics (BLS) reports that business and finance account for 17.4% of the all veteran employment, while service industries account for 14.1%.
+The types of work most suited to veterans include professional services, which the U.S. Bureau of Labor Statistics (BLS) reports that business and finance account for 17.4% of the employment, while service industries account for 14.1%.
 Other positions popular with military veterans include:

 - Financial advisor.
 This is a position that’s in high demand, and filling it with a former service member provides a veteran the chance to help others.